 Freetown Western Area, Sierra Leone Travel Guide

-Sierra Leonean cuisine blends West African traditions, Krio influences, and European culinary practices.
+Sierra Leonean cuisine blends West African traditions, Krio influences, plus European culinary practices.
 Rice is the staple, served having rich stews.

 Krio people's food culture combines ingredients and techniques from Africa, the Caribbean, and Europe.
 Cassava, plantains, groundnuts, and fresh fish are common.